doamaral/python-mobile-pytest/README.md

 In order to run the tests, we need to pass the value for PLATFORM environment variable.
 Currently this project supports `Android` and `iOS` values.

 > [!IMPORTANT]
-> At this moment, only Android run depends on the full setup, since iOS version is mocking the driver.
+> Make sure your environment is good to go for both Android and iOS

 There are 2 basic ways to set this variable value: